henrik42/solo/README.md

 this to work (which does not mean, that concurrently running Java code _works_ -- the Java concurrency model introduces all kinds of funny things like the Java memory model, deadlocks, race-conditions and missed wake-ups.
-So there is much that can go wrong ;-).
+So there is much that can/will go wrong ;-).

 In JavaScript we have __only one thread__ (the event loop thread) that will execute our code (yes -- I know -- there are webworkers; maybe I